huskyroboticsteam/Orpheus/BaseStation/README.md

  - Always on top option

 ## Required Libraries
- - GStreamer must be installed for video feeds to work.
+ - GStreamer must be installed for video feeds to work (see UserInterface readme for required .dll files)